-Field Description Туре Identifies the type of alarm LOS, DS1-HLU First and last instance of LOS at the HLU DSX-1 input; Current condition, number of alarms LOS, DS1-HRU First and last instance of LOS at the HRU DS1 input; Current condition, number of alarms AIS, DS1-HLU First and last instance of AIS at the HLU DSX-1 input; Current condition, number of alarms. (a) AIS, DS1-HRU First and last instance of AIS at the HRU DS1 input; Current condition, number of alarms. (a) BER First and last instance of a BER; Current condition, number of alarms Span $n^{(b)}$ LOSW, HDSL1 First and last instance of LOSW on HDSL1; Current condition, number of alarms Span n LOSW, HDSL2 First and last instance of LOSW on HDSL2; Current condition, number of alarms Span n Margin L1 First and last instance when margin dropped below the established threshold on Loop 1; Current condition, number of alarms $$ Span n Margin L2 First and last instance when margin dropped below the established threshold on Loop 2; Current condition, number of alarms $$ PWR-SHRT Power short condition; Current condition, number of alarms PWR-GND Power ground condition; Current condition, number of alarms Last Cleared: Last time Alarm History cleared; Current condition, number of alarms
+Field Description Туре Identifies the type of alarm.
+LOS, DS1-HLU First and last instance of LOS at the HLU; Current condition, number of alarms.
+LOS, DS1-HRU First and last instance of LOS at the HRU; Current condition, number of alarms.
+BER First and last instance of a BER at the HRU; Current condition, number of alarms.
+Span n LOSW, HDSL1 First and last instance of LOSW on HDSL1; Current condition, number of alarms.
+Span n LOSW, HDSL2 First and last instance of LOSW on HDSL2; Current condition, number of alarms.
+Span n Margin L1 First and last instance when margin dropped below the established threshold on Loop 1; Current condition, number of alarms.
+Span n Margin L2 First and last instance when margin dropped below the established threshold on Loop 2; Current condition, number of alarms.
+PWR-SHRT Power short condition; Current condition, number of alarms.
+PWR-GND Power ground condition; Current condition, number of alarms.
+Last Cleared: Last time Alarm History was cleared.